-Karl JohannsonMr.
-Johannson is a retired businessman with extensive commercial and operational experience in the upstream and midstream market segments, including natural gas and energy pipelines, as well as in electricity generation and specialty chemicals.
-From 1994 to February 2019, Mr. Johannson was employed by TC Energy Corporation where he held various leadership roles, including Senior Vice President, Power Commercial; Senior Vice President, Canadian Power; Senior Vice President, Canada and US Northeast Pipeline; President, Natural Gas Pipelines; and, at the time of his retirement, Executive Vice President & President, Canadia and Mexico Gas Pipelines and Energy.
-From 2013 to 2018, Mr. Johannson currently is the Chair of the Board of Directors of the Alberta Electric System Operator.
-Mr. Johannson previously served on the Board of Directors of several companies and associations, including Bruce Power L.P., a nuclear power generator, Cancarb Limited, a specialty chemical company producing primarily thermal carbon black, the Canadian Energy Pipeline Association and Mount Royal University.Voting Results from last Annual MeetingBoard / Committee Memberships in 2022Meetings AttendedTotal Attendand For 30,328,652 Board 9/9 21/21 96.7% Audit Committee 4 / 4 (100%) Withheld 1,024,806 CGC Committee (Chair) 4 / 4 withineit 3.3% HSE Committee (Chair) 4 / 4 Common Shares Beneficially Owned or Controlled (directly or indirectly) (2) : 285,000 285,000
+Mr. Johannson is a retired businessman with extensive commercial and operational experience in the upstream and midstream market segments, including natural gas and energy pipelines, as well as in electricity generation and specialty chemicals.
+From 1994 to February 2019, Mr. Johannson was employed by TC Energy Corporation where he held various leadership roles, including Senior Vice President, Power Commercial; Senior Vice President, Canadian Power; Senior Vice President, Canada and US Northeast Pipeline; President, Natural Gas Pipelines; and, at the time of his retirement, Executive Vice President & President, Canadian and Mexico Gas Pipelines and Energy.
+From 2013 to 2018, Mr. Johannson served as a director and chairman of the general partner of TC Pipelines L.P., a NYSE-listed limited partnership.

+Mr. Johannson currently is the Chair of the Board of Directors of the Alberta Electric System Operator.
+Mr. Johannson previously served on the Board of Directors of several companies and associations, including Bruce Power L.P., a nuclear power generator, Cancarb Limited, a specialty chemical company producing primarily thermal carbon black, the Canadian Energy Pipeline Association, the Canadian Gas Association, the Canadian Electric Association and Mount Royal University.